hlc0000/SwiftlyCache/README.md

 CocoaPods
 -------------------------------
 1.Add `pod 'SwiftlyCache'` to your Podfile
-2. Run `pod install` or `pod update`
+2.Run `pod install` or `pod update`
 3.import `SwiftlyCache`

 Manually
 -------------------------------
-Download all the files in the SwiftlyCache subdirectory
+1.Download all the files in the SwiftlyCache subdirectory
-2. Add the source files to your Xcode project
+2.Add the source files to your Xcode project

 Example:
 -------------------------------